AverageLehi/CourseMate/II_flowchart.md

 If you want, I can render a simple PNG export of the flowchart or produce a draw.io / mermaid diagram with exact coordinates and shape types for your presentation.
 Which format do you prefer for the mock defense: PNG or Mermaid (text diagram)?

 Note on tags (UI update):
-- Tag sanitization & visual chips live-update when typing or when templates are applied.
-This is a small UI flow that should be shown at the point where notes are created or edited; draw it as an Input/Output box -> Process (sanitize) -> Process (render chips) -> DataManager save.
+- Tag sanitization is preserved, but the UX rose to a simpler model: hashtags are typed inline inside notes and are highlighted as you type.
+On save, the app extracts, normalizes, and persists hashtags into the note's tag list.
+    Draw the flow as: Content (user types note with #hashtags) -> Process (extract & sanitize tags) -> DataManager save.